bitcoin/bitcoin/doc/gitian-building.md

 Building Bitcredit
 ----------------

-To build Bitcredit (for Linux and/or Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the credits repository.
+To build Credits (for Linux and/or Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the credits repository.

 Output from `gbuild` will look something like